 \section{Introduction}

-The exponential growth in wireless connectivity over the past decade has brought about transformative advances in communication technologies.
-With the transition from \ac{5G} to \ac{6G} wireless systems already underway, forecasts predict that over 5 billion devices will be wirelessly connected in the coming years \cite{Wang2023}.
+The exponential growth in wireless connectivity over the past decade has resulted in transformative advances in communication technologies.
+With the transition from \ac{5G} to \ac{6G} wireless systems already underway, forecasts predict that over five billion devices will be wirelessly connected in the coming years \cite{Wang2023}.
 Within such a paradigm, new requirements and challenges emerge, which are driven not only by the number of devices but also by their diverse capabilities and the complex \ac{QoS} demands they impose.
-I particular, future wireless networks must deliver high reliability, low latency, and support a wide range of connected devices.
+In particular, future wireless networks must deliver high reliability, low latency, and support a wide range of connected devices.

 In response to these demands, \ac{CF-mMIMO} systems have emerged as a promising architectural paradigm.
-Unlike traditional cellular structures, \ac{CF-mMIMO} systems are characterized by a large number of geographically distributed \acp{AP} that jointly serve users without the constraints of predefined cell boundaries.
+Unlike traditional cellular structures, \ac{CF-mMIMO} systems are characterized by a large number of geographically distributed \acp{AP} that jointly serve users without the \mbox{constraints of predefined} cell boundaries.
 This architecture enhances spectral efficiency, spatial diversity, and user fairness by harnessing the full spatial \acp{DoF} offered by the network \cite{Ngo15}.

-However, the benefits of \ac{CF-mMIMO} come at the cost of increased system complexity and novel security threats.
+However, the benefits of \ac{CF-mMIMO} come at the expense of increased system complexity and novel security threats.
 Specifically, the broadcast nature of the wireless medium—coupled with the overlapping coverage provided by distributed \acp{AP}—creates significant challenges in ensuring secure communication, particularly in \ac{MU} environments\cite{Douong2019}.
 One of the critical threats in \ac{CF-mMIMO} systems is \textit{information leakage}, which refers to the unintended reception of transmitted signals by users to whom the information is not intended.
 This phenomenon is especially concerning in the \ac{DL} scenario, where each user may act as a passive, yet opportunistic, eavesdropper\cite{Park2024,Timilsina2018}.

 Unlike conventional models that assume an external, malicious eavesdropper with a known channel, the legitimate-yet-untrusted user model better reflects the realities of dense network deployments, where users may seek to gain access to information directed to others, without actively disrupting the system.
 In such a setting, the design of \ac{TX} \ac{BF} strategies must account for both maximizing intended signal power and minimizing signal leakage to unintended users, thereby ensuring information-theoretic privacy guarantees at the physical layer\cite{khisti10-I,khisti10-II,shenHong19,li2010}.